Arshu/OneClickAppWeb/GettingStarted.md

 	</li>
 </ol>

-## Creating a custom AppWeb Runtime
+## Creating a custom AppWeb Runtime/Viewer

 Open the provided example AppWeb Solution OneClickAppWeb.sln or OneClickAppSecure.sln to find example usable of the App Web Component to create your own AppWeb Runtime